 Here are five almost guaranteed ways you can unknowingly encourage disrespectful behavior in your child – and what you can do instead:

 James Lehman talks about ignoring the little disrespectful things your child does – especially if she’s otherwise complying with your rules.
 The kid who mutters under her breath as she stomps off to do as she’s told is behaving like a typical, normal kid.
 It’s when your kid treats people badly while refusing to comply with expectations that you need to jump in and correct the behavior.
-(The EP article Disrespectful Child Behavior goes into this in more detail.)
+(Our articles about disrespectful child behavior go into this in more detail.)